1. Home

 Sometimes, I also go around the camp to pick up wood for my mother to cook with.
 I also have to do some work to support my family.
 I am a part-time cobbler.
 I go to the market several times a week to polish shoes and repair others as I learned to sew.

-The food given by humanitarian organisations is not enough, so I buy a little of vegetables and even meat as these is not provided by the aid.
+The food given by humanitarian organisations is not enough, so I buy a little of vegetables and even meat as these are not provided by the aid.

 In the future, I would like to be a doctor, to help and heal people—"all the people."
 I know MSF as they run a paediatric clinic not far from the border.
 I have been there once, with the mother of my friend who was there.”